sakamies/async-customelement/README.md

 Tries to be like `<script src="...">` but for loading visible content.

-This idea is as old as [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) and my implementation is almost trivially simple, but I needed this at work and didn't bother looking if someone had made one already.
+This idea is as old as [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) and my implementation is almost trivially simple, but I needed this at work and didn't bother looking at first if someone had made one already.

+No build, no styles, no dependencies.

 ## Usage